Statue of divisive Polish priest removed from Gdansk square

-WARSAW, Poland (AP) — Workers in the Polish city of Gdansk have dismantled a statue of late Solidarity-era priest Henryk Jankowski following allegations he sexually abused minors.
+WARSAW, Poland (AP) — Workers in the Polish city of Gdansk dismantled Friday a statue of the late Solidarity-era priest, Henryk Jankowski, following allegations he sexually abused minors.

-Gdansk officials voted Thursday to have the statue removed, and to have the name of the square where it stood — named after Jankowski — changed.
+Councilors in the city voted Thursday to have the statue removed, and to have the name of the square where it stood — named after Jankowski — changed.
+They also want Jankowski stripped of the Baltic city’s honorary citizenship.
+The city mayor has spoken in favor of the monument’s removal.

-A crane took the metal statue off its stone base Friday, and the statue was driven away in a truck.
+A crane took the metal figure off its stone base and put it on a truck that drove the statue away to a storage place.
+Jankowski’s critics are calling for the allegations to be examined.

-The statue recognized Jankowski’s staunch support for the Solidarity pro-democracy movement in the 1980s, born out of Gdansk shipyard workers’ strike.
+The statue was funded in 2012 to recognize Jankowski’s staunch support for the Solidarity pro-democracy movement in the 1980s, borne out of a strike at the Gdansk shipyard.

 Most Read Nation & World Stories